Permit to burn and lighting fires

 How to get a permit

-For ERAs, find your local fire station on the NTPFES website.
+For an ERA, find your local fire station on the NTPFES website.

-For fire protection zones, contact your local bushfire volunteer brigade or fill in and submit the online form.
+If you're in a fire protection zone, contact your local bushfire volunteer brigade or fill in and submit the online form.

 Go to Territory Services